 Premises liability law includes the “attractive nuisance” doctrine, which includes hazards that might be attractive to children that landowners must take steps to abate.
 An outdoor swimming pool is an example of an attractive nuisance from the perspective of a landowner who wants to protect neighborhood children from accidentally drowning in the pool.
 The property owner builds fences and locks the gates leading to the pool area to make sure that children cannot enter without permission or when no one is around to supervise them.

 Landowners in North Carolina can also be held liable for injuries to children if they should gain access to an area with hazards such as piles of construction debris, abandoned cars, or broken-down playground equipment that could attract children and cause injury if they should gain access to it.

 Although the types of claims can differ, the theory of liability is usually based on the failure of the property owner or property manager to provide a safe and secure place for guests on the property.
 As a result, it is important to show that the property owner or property manager was negligent by failing to provide premises free of hazards or to provide adequate security to protect persons from any foreseeable criminal activity.

-Have You Been Hurt Because of a Property Owner’s Neglect or Lack of Security?
+What Are Examples of a Property Owner’s Neglect or Lack of Security?

 The Charlotte premises liability attorneys at Warren & Kallianos have handled many premises liability claims involving significant injury to their clients including, among others: